UniqueNetwork/XC-NFT-standard/metadata-container.md

 The hashing algorithm identifier's meaning is defined as follows:

-* `0` represents the Blake2 hashing algorithm with 256-bit digest.
+* `0` represents the Blake2 hashing algorithm with a 256-bit digest.
-* if the `hashing algorithm identifier` has any other values, it is invalid.
+* If the `hashing algorithm identifier` has any other values, it is invalid.

-Note: new hashing algorithms could be added later.
+Note: New hashing algorithms could be added later.

-You can read about the hashing algorthm's purpose in the [Immutable XC-NFT Standard](./immutable-xc-nft-standard.md).
+You can read about the hashing algorithm's purpose in the [Immutable XC-NFT Standard](./immutable-xc-nft-standard.md).

 ##### Rust representation
 ```rust